hhariri/CleanCode/README.md

 An experiment in trying to automate some of concepts described in [Uncle Bob's books on Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

-Each check is intended to highlight a symptom that your code is becoming too complex, is not "clean" enough.
+This is a ReSharper extension to analyse your C# code to highlight a symptom that your code is becoming too complex, is not "clean" enough.
 Increased complexity can make your code harder to read, understand and maintain.
 The plugin currently checks:

 * **Too many dependencies** - warns when a constructor has too many interfaces passed in.
 * **Excessive indentation** - warns if a class contains members with too much indentation.